 Nickel plated swing arm.
 Shock mount moved 3 inches forward from the stock location.

 Fantastic old school modifications with a little bling.

 She’s finally done and runs like a champ.

-Jan 8, 1971 Is the main document as shown above where Solar gets replacement 400 frame.
+Document dated Jan 8, 1971 is the main document where Solar gets replacement 400 frame.